Hollis-Brown/Race_Event_Registration/README.md

 ## Acknowledgements

 This project was inspired by the "Race Day Event Registration System" project from Codecademy's [Learn JavaScript](https://www.codecademy.com/learn/introduction-to-javascript) course.
-The concept and initial code structure were adapted from the course's project, with additional modifications and improvements made by [Hollis-Brown].
+The concept and initial code structure were adapted from the course's project, with additional modifications and improvements made by Hollis-Brown.

 Please note that the original concept and code structure are attributed to Codecademy.

 ---

-Project created by [Hollis-Brown]
+Project created by Hollis-Brown